 You should consider the following when applying to colleges:

-Every university requires that students share their high school transcripts — information about the courses they took, where they took them, credits earned, GPA and similar details — as part of their college application.
+Every university requires that students share their transcripts — information about the courses they took, where they took them, credits earned, GPA and similar details — as part of their college application.
+These can be from high school, college, university or technical school.

 You should review these specifics with an instructor or administrator, whether it’s a parent or someone else, to make sure everything has been accurately filled out.
 You want your transcript to fully reflect all academic achievements and include everything that demonstrates your aptitude for learning.

-Keep in mind that there is no universal standard for a transcript, so it’s most important to include all requested information.
+Keep in mind there’s no universal standard for a transcript, so it’s most important to include all requested information.
 Don’t worry about whether your transcript looks different than one issued by a local high school.
 Just make sure it’s complete and accurate.

 - Extracurricular activities